ietf-wg-acme/acme/draft-ietf-acme-acme.md

    the account matching the old key
 8. Check that the "newKey" field of the key-change object also verifies the inner JWS.
-9. Check that there is no current account whose account key is the same as the key in the "newKey" field.
+9. Check that no account exists whose account key is the same as the key in the "newKey" field.

 If all of these checks pass, then the server updates the corresponding account by replacing the old account key with the new public key and returns status